JohnMulligan/parallel_folding_example/Readme.md

 ### scavenger.slurm

 This allows you to submit a whole bunch of jobs at once.
-You invoke this like ```sbatch scavenger.slurm --array=0-49```, which would give you 50 worker processes, from index 0 to index 49.
+You invoke this like ```sbatch scavenger.slurm 10 --array=0-49```, which would try a 10-sided figure with 50 worker processes, those workers having indices 0 through 49.

 #### What is slurm, and what is sbatch?